mbecker/gpxs/Readme.md

 # ToDo

+- [ ]  Check that csv files are generated correctly
+- [ ]  Check what gpx.Routes and gpx.Waypoint are and how to use it in gpxs
-- Test that GPX Distance - Sum of all Track Distance - Sum of all Tracks Segments Distance - Sm of all Tracks Segments MovingData Distance are equal
+- [ ]  Test that GPX Duration - Sum of all Track Duration - Sum of all Tracks Segments Duration - Sm of all Tracks Segments MovingData Duration are equal
+- [ ] Write test files
-- Test that GPX Duration - Sum of all Track Duration - Sum of all Tracks Segments Duration - Sm of all Tracks Segments MovingData Duration are equal
+- [O] Test: Sum of all Track Distance - Sum of all Tracks Segments Distance - Sm of all Tracks Segments MovingData Distance are equal
-- Write test files
-- Write benchmark fies
+- [ ] Write benchmark fies

 # How to use / Examples